BeardedDaddy/Python/RollingBack.db/Lesson378_Forbidden.md

 6. Select the titles of all the songs by Aerosmith in alphabetical order.
 Include only the title in the output.
 [X] sqlite> SELECT title FROM artist_list WHERE artis = "Aerosmith" ORDER BY title;

-7. Replace the column that you used in the previous answer with count(title) to get just a count of the number songs. [ ]
+7. Replace the column that you used in the previous answer with count(title) to get just a count of the number songs.
+[X] sqlite> SELECT count(title) FROM artist_list WHERE artists = "Aerosmith" ORDER BY title;

 8. Search the internet to find out how to get a list of the songs from step 6 without any duplicates. [ ]